 While his soups weren’t initially popular, Maggi kept tinkering with the formula.
 He rolled out concentrated bouillon cubes, pre-packaged noodles, and then, in 1887, a liquid seasoning made of fermented wheat: Maggi.
 Given its low cost and ability to enhance any savory flavor, Maggi earned a place on cooks’ shelves around the world.

 Every bottle of Maggi adds a savory, umami flavor to dishes, but the tasting notes vary from country to country and continent to continent.
 Filipinos enjoy a garlic-heavy variation.
 Mexicans can buy a version that has lime.
 And Poles buy Maggie that is light brown and saltier.

 Maggi is now mass-produced by Nestle for a global market.
 But its many variations make it feel homegrown and local.
-In India, in particular, Maggi dishes are seen as iconic, national foods, and around the world, many Maggi enthusiasts assume it belongs to their food culture.
 The condiment is renowned for making dishes taste better with just a few drops—proof that the human conception of deliciousness is nearly, but not quite, universal.

 Need to Know

 Don't be tempted to ladle the Maggi on thick.
 It's a powerful flavoring, and less is better than more.
 Maggi is likely available in a supermarket near you, but a different version is available in a supermarket that's not near you.